 Waders ~ Chest waders with wading shoes.
 Note: that as of January 1, 2012 - Felt sole wading boots were no longer allowed in Alaska waters!
 The breathable waders with fleece or thermal underwear underneath are the most popular choice of most anglers.
 Please no stream cleats or studs as they damage our boats.

-Sleeping Pad ~ For comfort use on top of the provided cots on our Fisherman's Deluxe or Standard trips and essential between you and the tent floor/ground on our intimate rivers trips!
+Sleeping Pad ~ For comfort and use on top of the provided cots on all but our intimate rivers trips where it is essential between you and the tent floor/ground!

 Jacket - Windproof if best (Light to medium weight, not to bulky)